Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

  </html>
 ```

-She can see that, although she and Bob have both changed the same file, their
-changes don't overlap.
-She decides to stash her changes; `git stash` saves
-the state of the working tree and index by making a couple of temporary
+Alice can see that, although she and Bob both changed the same file, their changes don't overlap.
+She decides to _stash_ her changes. `git stash` saves the state of the working tree and index by making a couple of temporary commits.
+Think of the stash as a way to save your current work while you do something else, without making a "real" commit or affecting your repository history.

+[*I'M ENVISIONING IT AS AKIN TO YOUR EMAIL DRAFT FOLDER, WHERE YOU CAN UPDATE A MESSAGE BEFORE YOU CLICK ON SEND. ...NO? -ES*]

-commits.
-(She really should have stashed or committed her changes _before_
-trying to pull.
-Pulling to a "dirty" working tree is risky, because it can do
-things you can't recover from.)
+In reality, Alice should have stashed or committed her changes before she tried to pull.
+Pulling to a "dirty" working tree is risky,because it can do things from which you can't recover.

 ```
 $ git stash
 Saved working directory and index state WIP on master: 37903fd change background color to light blue
 ```

-Now it's safe for Alice to pull, after which she can "pop" the stash, which is
-organized as a stack.
-(In fact, `git stash` is shorthand for `git stash
+Now it's safe for Alice to pull, after which she can "pop" the stash, which is organized as a stack.
+(In fact, `git stash` is shorthand for `git stash push`.)
-push`.)

 ```
 $ git pull